Ordina-JTech/hack-a-drone/README.md

 - Click on "Start Controls" to controle the drone with the keyboard
 - Click on "Start Camera" to activate the camera
 - Click on "Start Recorder" to record camera images
-- Click on "Start AP" to start the auto pilot
+- Click on "Start Auto Pilot" to start the auto pilot
 - Click on "Start Deep Learning" activate the deep learning function

 ## Drone controles

 - Use the left arrow to take off
 - Use the right arrow to land
 - Use the up arrow to increase the hight during flight
 - Use the down arrow to decrease the hight during the flight
 - Use the W key to go forward